 I want to let you in on the secret of how we made a DIY lovey for my daughter from her favorite muslin blanket.

 When we first brought baby girl home from the hospital, we tried to swaddle her in those adorable flannel receiving blankets we had gotten as a baby shower gift.
 Unfortunately, if your child is in the 97th percentile for height and is a mini Houdini in her sleep like ours, those blankets soon end up being glorified burp cloths rather than swaddles.
 After a week of her escaping despite our best efforts to swaddle well, we made a semi-emergency trip to the grocery store and bought a 3-pack of muslin swaddle blankets.
 They were much longer (great for tall babies!), a little stretchier, and more breathable.
-In the event she did unswaddle herself and pull the blanket over her face, no worries!
+If she did unswaddle herself and pull the blanket over her face, no worries!

-When she was a little older, we eventually made the transition to a swaddle sleepsack for nighttime and kept the muslin swaddle blankets for nap time.
+When she was a little older, we eventually transitioned to a swaddle sleepsack for nighttime and kept the muslin swaddle blankets for nap time.
 Up until she was able to roll over, we rotated the same three blankets every nap.
 She became very secure with them.
 Once she started rolling, we boxed up the swaddles and swaddle blankets and transitioned her to a wearable blanket for safety reasons.
 This was the end of good sleep for practically forever and a long story for another time.
 Gosh, she LOVED a good swaddle in those baby days!

 Why did we need a lovey?

-When we were desperately trying to get her to sleep longer stretches at night when she was older, we decided she needed a lovey.
+When we desperately tried to get her to sleep longer stretches at night when she was older, we decided she needed a lovey.
 We were a little anxious though about what to put in her crib.
 We didn’t want her to wrap it around her neck or stick her face in it and suffocate.
 So we decided to repurpose one of her beloved swaddling blankets.
 It worked great!!
 I made it small enough so there is no way it could wrap around her neck.
 Even bunched up, the fabric is still so breathable.

 How to make a DIY lovey: